noodlefrenzy/coreos-azure/README.md

 RUN sudo apt-get install -y git
 ```

-The first line indicates that this container should start from a stock image of Ubuntu 14.04 and then adds in the 'git' package that we very frequently use in our downstream containers.
+The first line indicates that this container should start from a stock Ubuntu 14.04 image and then install the 'git' package.

 We'll use this as the base image for the rest of our containers.
-The advantage of this approach is that we can later come back to this Dockerfile and add additional installation or configuration steps and cleanly rebuild all of our downstream containers that depend on this Dockerfile.
+The advantage of this approach is that we can later come back to this Dockerfile and add additional installation or configuration steps and cleanly have these changes flow into all of our downstream containers that start from this Docker image.

 We can then build this Docker container using: